 FUNDING AREAS: Early childhood development, food & farming, people in need, natural & cultural resources

-IP TAKE: This is a very active community funder with well-defined focus areas.
-But check the website regularly because those could change from year to year.
+IP TAKE: This is a very active community funder with well-defined funding areas.
+But grant seekers should check the website regularly because those could change from year to year.
 Conveniently, the CFWNC also links to 12 other grantmaking funds it manages.

 PROFILE: The Community Foundation of Western North Carolina is based in Asheville, North Carolina, and covers an 18-county region in the state.
-It was established in 1978 and has managed around $267 million in assets in recent times.
-In total, it has awarded around $200 million in nonprofit and public institutions grants, as well as scholarships for students.
-In a recent fiscal year, the distribution total was around $18.9 million.
+It seeks to inspire philanthropy and mobilize “resources to enrich lives and communities in Western North Carolina.”
+It was established in 1978 and has managed over $321 million in assets in recent times.
+In total, it has awarded over $200 million in nonprofit and public institutions grants, as well as scholarships for students.
 Current financial information can be viewed here.

 This funder operates much like other community foundations and has over 1,000 funds under management.
-There are four big areas of focus: early childhood development, food and farming, people in need, and natural and cultural resources.
-To be eligible for one of this funder’s grant programs, your group must serve one or more of these counties: Avery, Buncombe, Burke, Cherokee, Clay, Graham, Haywood, Henderson, Jackson, Macon, Madison, McDowell, Mitchell, Polk, Rutherford, Swain, Transylvania, and Yancey.
+There are four big funding priorities: early childhood development, food and farming, people in need, and natural and cultural resources.
+To be eligible for one of this funder’s grant programs, an organization must serve one or more of these counties: Avery, Buncombe, Burke, Cherokee, Clay, Graham, Haywood, Henderson, Jackson, Macon, Madison, McDowell, Mitchell, Polk, Rutherford, Swain, Transylvania, and Yancey.

-General questions can be directed to the staff at 828-254-4960 or via online form.
+Direct general questions to the staff at 828-254-4960 or via online form.
 Make a point to check the foundation’s Events page for upcoming grant application deadlines.
-You can also learn about what the funder has recently supported by browsing through its news articles.
+Grant seekers can also learn about what the funder has recently supported by browsing through its news articles.